The stuff no one tells you.

 Read articleHow to Pay the SEVIS Fee from Ghana in 2026 (Step-by-Step Guide)

 Ghanaian students: paying the I-901 SEVIS fee from Ghana is now easier than ever.
-Learn how to pay with GHS using Mobile Money, GTBank, Ecobank, or our facilitation service.
+Learn how to pay with GHS using Mobile Money, GTBank, Ecobank, or our service.

 Read articlePaying the SEVIS Fee from Nigeria in 2026: Everything You Need to Know